cc-d/liberlife/docs/NAMESPACEPHILOSOPHY.md

    - Arrange tests under a specific namespace like `tests/`.
    - Subcategorize within this based on the nature (unit, integration) or the concepts under test.

+8. **Importance of Relative Imports**:
+   - With structured namespaces, relative imports become crucial.
+They not only make the code cleaner but also maintain the module's integrity.

+   - By using relative imports, you can easily refactor or move modules around without breaking dependencies.

+   - For example, within the goal namespace, you might use a relative import like from .utils import some_function rather than specifying the full path.
+This helps in maintaining the modular structure and reducing coupling between components.

+   - Relative imports also reinforce the idea of treating each namespace or directory as its independent module, aiding in understanding the codebase hierarchy and dependencies.

+   - **MOST IMPORTANTLY** this keeps the namespace clean and prevents long names or single monolithic packages/modules.

 Through structured namespace management, focusing on conceptual segregation, developers can efficiently navigate the codebase, reduce naming collisions, and encourage a maintainable and scalable project.